dendrodocs/workshops/part1/dotnet/04-walk-trees.md

 # Walk a Syntax Tree

+*Traversing syntax trees enables powerful analysis of code structures, allowing us to collect data or build analyzers.
+This builds on the syntax parsing from the previous chapter.*

 In this chapter, you will learn how to walk through a syntax tree using the visitor pattern, a powerful technique for traversing the nodes of a syntax tree to collect information or analyze the code structure.